vmleon/oci-db-select-ai/README.md

 > - People that needs to consume the data don't necessarily know coding in SQL or the database structure.
 > - The people that knows SQL and the schema don't want to make changes every second day to adapt for the needs of the first group of people.
 > - Select AI bridges the gap making everybody happy.
-> - It affects any industry and can be deployed virtually in any case regardless of your Oracle Database deployment choice.
+> - It benefits any industry and can be deployed virtually in any case regardless of your Oracle Database deployment choice.

 You will have a fully functional deployment to battle-tested your knowledge with hands-on experience, and make adjustments on the code to fit your needs.